HOW TO PLAN A GREAT PARTY

 Who will you invite to the party?
 Write a list.
 If the party is open to the public, find out what type of people this party would appeal to.
 Where can you find them?

 Will you serve food and drinks?
 Will people have to bring their own?
 Start thinking of your potential shopping list and catering options.
-If the party is taking place in a venue, try their menus to see what you like and would work best for your party.
+If the party is taking place in a venue or hotel, try their menus to see what you like and would work best for your party.
+Normally a hotel or catering company can create bespoke menus for your event.

 It's not a celebration without a cake!
 Will you buy one or make one yourself?
 To reduce stress and free up time to organise the party, it might be best to task a professional with making the cake.
 Make sure you have candles and a lighter handy as well.

 Are you organising this party on your own?
 Will you need others to help you, who can you ask?
 Gather a team and agree on who’s responsible for what aspect of the party planning.
-If you are booking a venue they will help with alot of this.
+If you are booking a venue or hotel they normally have an event planner at your disposal who can help you to organise a lot of this.

 10. Photos and Video